 Naval Air Station Key West

-What we now know as NAS Key West reopened in 1940 just prior to the United States involvement in World War II.
+The station reopened in 1940 just prior to the United States involvement in World War II.
 During this time expansion of other bases in Florida were on a rise with the opening and expansion of Naval Air Stations Jacksonville and Pensacola and Eglin Air Force base.
-The surrounding town of Key West and most of Florida in general were seeing an influx of US troops and some of their families moving to Florida to aid in the war efforts.
-This brought the development of the surrounding south Florida Monroe County.
-Again the bases main mission was to conduct aviation and logistical support to the US and allied forces.
-This meant that training production of Naval Pilots had to be expedited to fuel war demands.
-Post World War II instead of decommissioning the air station the US Navy kept it open as a training base for fleet replacement pilots.
-The base proved once more vital in the Cuban Missile crisis in 1962 when the threat of nuclear war was imminent.
+The surrounding town of Key West and most of Florida in general saw an influx of US troops and some of their families moving to Florida to aid in the war efforts.
+This resulted in the development of the surrounding south Florida Monroe County.
+Again, the base's main mission was to conduct aviation and logistical support to the U.S. and allied forces.
+This meant that the training of Naval Pilots had to be expedited to fuel the war's demands.
+After the war, instead of decommissioning the air station the U.S. Navy kept it open as a training base for fleet replacement pilots.
+The base proved vital again in the Cuban Missile crisis in 1962 when the threat of nuclear war was imminent.
 Swift reactions of reconnaissance forces launched from the base provided valuable information that potentially avoided nuclear disaster.